 - I love this scene!
 The background and the castle and the flowers!
 And Princess Charlotte just looks so…fluffy!
 Kind of makes me want to pat her on the head too.

 - Despite the excessive cheesiness, I kind of enjoyed the letter exchange between Charlotte and Damian, which eventually evolved into a sort of dialogue.
-It did make me ship them more.
+It did help me ship them more.

 - At 14, Princess Charlotte becomes an adult.
 Her voice literally changes here, no kidding.
 It was a bit abrupt, but good for her, I guess.
 She’s getting married after all.